MarioArb85/Carpetlane/README.md

 Carpet Lane test

-I'm not sending data to the serve to upload the JSON files, so if you modify or delete an order, an alert will be displayed just to inform that the order was submitted or deleted.
+If you modify or delete any order an alert will be displayed just to inform that the order was submitted or deleted, but nothing actually happens, that's because I'm not sending the data back to the server to upload the JSON files.